 .2 Commencement of Term - Each person elected or appointed to a position shall assume office upon election or appointment and shall serve until a successor is chosen.

-.3 Consecutive Terms Limitation - Except for the Secretary and Treasurer, no Individual Member of the Board who has served two (2) successive terms shall be eligible for re-election or appointment to the same position until a lapse of two (2) years.
+.3 Consecutive Terms Limitation - Except for the Executive Director, Secretary and Treasurer, no Individual Member of the Board who has served two (2) successive terms shall be eligible for re-election or appointment to the same position until a lapse of two (2) years.
 A portion of any term served to fill a vacancy in the position shall not be considered in the computation of this successive term limitation.
+Any Individual Member of the Board who has served two (2) successive terms may only be immediately eligible for election to the General Chair

 6.7 DUTIES - The duties of the officers and other Board Members shall be to attend and participate in all meetings of the House of Delegates and the Board of Directors and as defined in these Bylaws, the MASI Policies and Procedures, and applicable state laws.